crystal-lang/crystal-book/docs/tutorials/basics/40_strings.md

 ```

 In case the substring is not found, the result is a special value called `nil`.
-It basically means "no value".
+It means "no value".
 Which makes sense when the substring has no index.

 Looking at the return type of `#index` we can see that it returns either `Int32` or `Nil`.